Waitress (musical): Music

 Waitress features an original score, with music and lyrics by American singer-songwriter Sara Bareilles.
-Nadia DiGiallonardo orchestrated the show and conducted the original Broadway orchestra.
+In a rare practice for a Broadway musical, the orchestrations were created by Bareilles in collaboration with the orchestra.
+Nadia DiGiallonardo conducted the original Broadway orchestra.
 The musical uses a six-member orchestra consisting of keyboard, piano, cello, guitar, bass, and drums.
 In addition to the show's musical numbers, Bareilles also recorded the "turn off your cellphone" message, rewriting part of her original song "Cassiopeia".